botmasterai/botmaster/writing_a_botmaster_supported_bot_class_readme.md

 };
 ```

-Your function should return the update (or a promise that resolves a formatted update) in order to the call `__emitUpdate`.
+Your function should return the update object(or a promise that resolves a formatted update object) in order to then call `__emitUpdate` with it as a parameter.

 ### `#__emitUpdate(update)`

 Like `__applySettings`, this method is implemented in `BaseBot`.
 It handles errors, setting up the session to the update if sessionStore is set, and most importantly, actually calling `this.emit(update)` to emit the actual update.
 You can overwrite this method is you wish, but in its current state, it handles the most important cases you will want to deal with.
+You will however need to call it with your formatted update object as a parameter in order to actually get the update object in a `bot.on('update', callback)` block.

 ### `#sendMessage(message)`